mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           **Insights:**

-          * Customers were asking for a specific product from a brand to the staff members  —showing the requested product with their phones.
+          * Customers would ask for a specific product from a brand showing staff the requested product with their phones.

-          * They were comparing prices in-store with prices they were browsing online —knowing they were making the best deal was also important.
+          * They would compare prices in-store with prices they were browsing online  — knowing they were making the best deal was important.

-          * They were browsing products but were not sure of what they actually needed —some of them were wishing they’ve brought a shopping list instead of randomly wandering around the aisles.
+          * They would browse products but were not sure of what they actually needed  — some of them were wishing they’ve brought a shopping list instead of randomly wandering around the aisles.
       - content: >-
           **Note:**